AaronM18/simplified-DES/README.md

 # simplified-DES
 Simplified DES algorithm on python

 The letter E is used to indicate encryption process and the letter D to indicate decryption process.
-INPUT E KEY PLAINTEXT OUTPUT CIPHERTEXT
+INPUT

+- E | D
+- KEY
+- PLAINTEXT

+OUTPUT

+- CIPHERTEXT